|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 The use of electronic devices, especially music players and flying drones, on your trip may represent an intrusion into the wilderness experience of your fellow guests.
 We ask that you be mindful of the impacts to others and respect the wilderness nature of the trip.
 Please bring headphones if you intend to listen to music during the trip and leave your drone at home*.

-Once you are on the river there is limited communication with the “outside world.”
+Once you are on the river, there is limited communication with the “outside world.”
 Cell phone service is not available.
-Our guides carry satellite phones which are strictly used to call out in case of an emergency situation on the river.
+Our guides carry a satellite communication device for emergency use.
 They can call out, but we cannot call them.
 If you have someone that needs to contact you about an emergency at home, they should call our office (800-346-6277).
 If possible, we will relay the message to you.
 Keep in mind, however, it could be several hours or longer depending what river you’re on and the activities that day.
 For your family at home you should define for them what you consider an emergency and provide them with instructions to call our office in the event one occurs during your trip.

 Fire activity frequently impacts the air quality on our trips, and occasionally wildfires may be present in the immediate vicinity of where we’re traveling.
 Smoke impacts are more likely in the latter-half of the summer season, so those with asthma or other respiratory conditions may wish to steer clear of this time frame.
 In general, we will not cancel a trip on account of smoky conditions, except in cases of clear danger to life or property.
 Necessary changes to logistics and/or destination may occur with very short notice as fire conditions are constantly changing.
 We will do our best to keep you apprised of excessively smoky conditions that can be foreseen for your upcoming trip, but we also encourage you to stay informed about local fire activity: https://inciweb.nwcg.gov/.